microsoft/bonsai-sample-playbook/index.md

 ### 12. Azure Marketplace Listing
 List the sample in the [Azure marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps?search=bonsai_samples&page=1) so users can discover it

+- Learn how to publish and provision an asset in the marketplace [here](./Bonsai-Marketplace.md)
 - Example: [CSTR marketplace listing](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoftcorporation1638560120339.bonsai_cstr_sample?tab=Overview)